‘TOY STORY 3’

 This was a ‘Toy Story’ movie I had to see at the cinema in 2010!

-‘Toy Story 3’ is the third film of what is now called the ‘Toy Story’ trilogy!
+‘Toy Story 3’ is the third film of what was once called the ‘Toy Story’ trilogy!
 It’s been ten years in the making, but worthwhile the wait as it contains a brilliant story for our ‘Toy Story’ characters.
 It’s a film that reflects me as I’ve grown out of playing with toys and have happy memories of these films.

 In ‘Toy Story 3’, Andy is now grown-up and seventeen years old, on his way to college.
 With the fate of Andy’s toys undecided, a mix-up causes Woody, Buzz and their friends to go to Sunnyside Daycare where toys are played with every day?
 Will Andy’s toys end at Sunnyside for the rest of their lives?

 This ‘Toy Story’ movie features the triumphant return of Tom Hanks and Tim Allen as the voices of Woody and Buzz Lightyear.
 Hearing these two voices for Woody and Buzz brought back happy memories from the first two movies as it felt like they’d never been away and slipped back in easily.

 I recall 2010 very well, as I’d finished my university degree that year in Cardiff at the age of 21.
 I’d seen plenty of Disney/Pixar movies in the interim with the likes of ‘Monsters Inc.’; ‘Finding Nemo’ and ‘The Incredibles’.
 I didn’t imagine in my wildest dreams that a ‘Toy Story 3’ would ever be made.